 The temperatures of winter can drop to bone-chilling levels.
 Surely enduring the brutal cold would pay off in reduced bed bug populations, right?
 Not necessarily.
 These persistent pests are more resilient than you may think.
 They have found ways to adapt to unfavorable conditions, making them even more difficult to get rid of.
-Luckily, Ehrlich Pest Specialists are ready to fight them off in any season.
+Luckily, Ehrlich Pest Control Technicians are ready to fight them off in any season.
 We are taking a deeper look into what winter means for bed bug infestations.

 Do bed bugs like heat or cold?